martinsj815/Battery-Park/docs/Li-Chemistry.md

 <div class="columns">
   <div class="column">
-    - Lithium-ion batteries are consisting of a host material with a high redox potential (> 3V vs Li) as a cathode and that of a low electrochemical potential (vs Li) as an anode.
-Typically, lithium transition metal oxides are cathodes while graphite is an anode, both of which undergo Li (de-)intercalation during charge and discharge.
+    <li> Lithium-ion batteries are consisting of a host material with a high redox potential (> 3V vs Li) as a cathode and that of a low electrochemical potential (vs Li) as an anode.
+Typically, lithium transition metal oxides are cathodes while graphite is an anode, both of which undergo Li (de-)intercalation during charge and discharge.</li>

-    - Upon discharge, lithium ions migrate from the anode (e.g. lithiated graphite) towards the electrolyte while electrons move through the external circuit.
+    <li> Upon discharge, lithium ions migrate from the anode (e.g. lithiated graphite) towards the electrolyte while electrons move through the external circuit.
 Lithium ions are then carried by the electrolyte and flow into the cathode along with electrons.
-Upon charge, the process is reversed with the help of electrical energy injected.
+Upon charge, the process is reversed with the help of electrical energy injected</li>.
   </div>
   <div class="column">
     <img src='https://github.com/donghee1025/Battery-Park/blob/main2/masthead/Li%20ion%20battery.png?raw=true' alt="Capacity" style="width:500px; height:auto;">